mouseAdjuster

 n_dragButton

-Default: button 1 drags; all other buttons input done adjusting
+Default: mouse button 1 drags, all other buttons record response

-A number or vector that is mouse button number(s) to click to drag.
-For all other buttons a click means the subject is done adjusting (i.e. the response).
+If showButton above = <cd>false<cd>, this is a number or vector that is mouse button number(s) to click to adjust.
+For all other buttons a click means record response (done adjusting).
+If showButton = <cd>true<cd> then all mouse buttons work the same.

 Adjustable properties